Commissioners align with state directives; concerns of second wave as economy reopens

 Since the first case of the novel coronavirus in Denton County was identified on March 15, nearly 600 total cases and counting have been confirmed.
 At least 4,197 countywide tests have been reported, which ranks third best in the state for testing per capita.

-Approximately 205,339 tests have been conducted between public and private labs in Texas, while roughly 95.4% of all tests have been conducted at private laboratories.
-Of the tested, approximately 20,196 statewide cases have been positive.
+About 205,339 tests have been conducted between public and private labs in Texas, while roughly 95.4% of all tests have been conducted at private laboratories.
+Of the test results, 20,196 have been positive for COVID-19.

 Specifically, he said supplies for sampling are in “very short supply.”
 Two components are a part of this process, a viral transport medium and the actual swab, he said.
-Procurement of the liquid vials has expanded for containment purposes but remains in short supply, he said, while swabs remain in short supply, too, because of their synthetic materials.
+Procurement of liquid vials, used for containment, has improved but they remain in short supply, Richardson said, while swabs remain in short supply, too, because of their synthetic materials.

-Denton County Public Health spokeswoman Jennifer Rainey said a local supply shortage has led to rationing the tests, with testing currently reserved for symptomatic patients and the most vulnerable populations.
-In addition, priority testing has been expanded to first responders, such as fire, police and EMS, including symptomatic or exposed healthcare workers.
+Denton County Public Health spokeswoman Jennifer Rainey said a local supply shortage has led to test rationing, with testing currently reserved for symptomatic patients and the most vulnerable populations.
+In addition, priority testing has been expanded to first responders, such as fire, police and EMS, including symptomatic or exposed health care workers.

 Moving forward, Richardson said requiring the general public to wear face coverings, such as masks or bandannas, would limit the spread in the community.
 But he said social distancing was invaluable, also.